 Cristal describes the bottle and the wine with a single word.
 It’s a name nearly everyone has heard of, on a par with Ferrari, Rolex or Chanel.
-For decades the rich and the famous have basked in its reflected glory, seeking status and exclusivity, hoping to hold on to its lustre by association.
-It is even one of a small number of products which economists call a “Veblen good,” where the demand for it increases as the price goes up.
+For decades the rich and the famous have basked in its reflected glory.
+They seek status and exclusivity, hoping to hold on to Cristal’s lustre by association.
+It is one of a small number of products which economists call a “Veblen good;” demand for it increases as the price goes up.

-Cristal has a long and turbulent history.
-The Champagne House of Roederer in Reims is one the oldest and still family owned, founded in 1776, the year of the American Declaration of Independence.
+The Champagne House of Roederer in Reims is one of the oldest and still family-owned, founded in 1776, the year of the American Declaration of Independence.
 In 1833, Louis Roederer inherited the business from his Uncle.
-A shrewd businessman, at one stage Roederer was responsible for ten percent of Champagne production and Russia was an important export market.
+A shrewd businessman, at one stage Roederer was responsible for ten per cent of Champagne production and Russia was an important export market.

 The Roederer wines were a particular hit at the royal court of Tsar Alexander II in St. Petersburg.
 Just his titles alone convey something of his monstrous wealth and power;

-The Tsar became offended because nothing distinguished the bottles of Champagne performing on his dining table when compared with the other members of the family aristocracy or the Crowned Heads of Europe (which amounted to much the same thing).
-Hence Roederer was commissioned to create something unique and exclusive.
+The Tsar became offended.
+Nothing distinguished the bottles of Champagne on his dining table.
+They were the same as for other members of the family aristocracy or the Crowned Heads of Europe (which was much the same thing).
+Hence he commissioned Roederer to create something unique and exclusive.
 So Cristal was born, the original “Prestige Cuvée.”

 Cristal debuted at the Three Emperors Dinner in Paris in 1867.
 It featured Tsar Alexander II, his son (soon to be Tsar Alexander III) and Prince William I of Prussia.
 They dined on sixteen no-expense-spared courses over eight hours, yet still complained that there was no Foie gras.
-As with most Champagne of the time, Cristal was sweet, and so it was served with the dessert.
+As with most Champagne of the time, Cristal was sweet and served with the dessert.

 Cristal’s clear glass bottle allowed the drinkers to admire the yellow liquid and bubbles.
 However, the Tsar had already survived several revolutionary assassination attempts.
 So perhaps this was also a precaution against poison or explosives.
 Regardless, he was killed by an assassin’s bomb in 1881.